StrungSafe/BCHBlaze2025_PerpetualThis/README.md

 ### TODO

 1. Implement a timelock
-1. Implement Electrum Network
+1. Implement additional network providers
+1. API and background service to complete the executor SAAS
-1. UI Improvements
+1. Design Improvements

 ### Potential Enhancements

 1. Adjustable payout rate
-1. Adjustable fee rate
+1. Adjustable fee rate or fixed
-1. BCH Pay For Execution, Instead of CashTokens
+1. Use BCH to pay executor instead of cashtokens